OIMSIOUIJDAN/html-learning-journey/README.md

 # HTML Learning Journey

-In this reporsitory I will share with you my journey of learning HTML from scratch, self learning of course
+In this reporsitory I will share with you my journey of learning HTML from scratch, self learning of course, I will post the pdfs of the lessons snd the examples as well!!

 ## What I'm Learning
 - HTML basics